wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 The most obvious defensible aspect of this business is the network of lawn mowers and buyers.
-I imagine the streamlined workflow and low price point difficult to compete on for new entrants.
+I imagine the streamlined workflow and low price point difficult to compete on for new entrants and existing.
 It would be difficult to establish the same network given the budget constraints.
-If the revenue estimates are accurate, then the founder is likely subsidizing this venture with the opportunity cost of his own time, which might be better compensated elsewhere.

 A similar company, Lawnlove.com, quoted nearly double the price of LawnMowingOnline.com at $40 (vs. $24) for a basic mowing.
 Lawnlove.com is